chetan-hiran/D365DataReplicationService/README.md

 to an Azure SQL Database in a user owned Azure Subscription.
 This framework will replicate data similar to [Data Export Services](https://learn.microsoft.com/en-us/power-platform/admin/replicate-data-microsoft-azure-sql-database).
-Since [Data Export
+[Data Export
 Services](https://learn.microsoft.com/en-us/power-platform/admin/replicate-data-microsoft-azure-sql-database)
-got retired and got replaced with [Azure Synapse Link for Dataverse](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake).
+is retired by the Product Team and is replaced with [Azure Synapse Link for Dataverse](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake).
-Currently there is no support to export the Dataverse data directly to Azure SQL Server close to real time, as Azure Synapse link has the latency of \~15 mins or more.
-This ODS framework will solve this problem in a cost-effective way and eliminates the dependency on Synapse.
+Currently there is no support to export the Dataverse data directly to Azure SQL Server close to real time.
+Azure Synapse link has the latency of \~15 mins or more.
+The ODS framework is fast, cost effective and eliminates the dependency on Azure Synapse.

-ODS supports Azure SQL Database, but the framework can be easily extended to support SQL Server on Azure virtual machines or on-Premises SQL server.
-The ODS intelligently synchronizes the full Dataverse data initially and thereafter synchronizes on a continuous basis as changes occur (delta changes) in the system.
+ODS supports Azure SQL Database, but the framework can be easily extended to support SQL Server on Azure virtual machines or on-Premises
+SQL server.
+The ODS intelligently synchronizes the full inital data load and thereafter synchronizes only the delta records that are modified in the system.

 ### How does ODS sync the Data from Dataverse